ThoughtWorksInc/Compute.scala/README.md

 release = releaseNewWeight
 ```

-Use this approach with caution. `var` and `doCache` should be used for permanent data (e.g. the weights of a neural network). `doCache` is not design for intermediate variables in a complex expression.
+Use this approach with caution. `doCache` should be only used for permanent data (e.g. the weights of a neural network). `doCache` is not design for intermediate variables in a complex expression.
+A sophisticated Scala developer should be able to entirely avoid `var` in favor of recurisive functions.

 ### Scala collection interoperability